kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 305**

 Ozpin got called to hearing for some grilling.
 He managed to say essentially nothing while saying a whole lot of things.
+The council of Vale decided to do nothing, since they didn't have the balls to challenge a headmaster who is universially regarded as a hero.

 **Year 3, Day 306**